A Lite Distributed Semantic Communication System for Internet of Things: Proposed Lite Distributed Semantic Communication System

 \subsection{Deep De-noise Network based CSI Refinement and Cancellation}

-The most common method to reduce the effects of fading channel in wireless communication is to use known channel properties of a communication link, CSI.
+The most common method to reduce the effects of fading channels in wireless communication is to use the known channel properties of a communication link, CSI.
 Similarly, CSI can also reduce the channel impacts in training L-DeepSC.
 Next, we will first analyze the role of CSI in L-DeepSC training.

 In order to simplify the analysis, we assume the transmitter and the receiver are with one-layer dense with sigmoid activation, where transmitter has an additional untrainable embedding layer, and receiver also has an untrainable de-embedding layer.
 The IoT devices are with the trained transmitter model and the cloud/edge platform works as the receiver, as shown in the system model Fig. \ref{system model}.
 The IoT devices and cloud/edge platform are equipped with the same number of antennas.
 After the embedding layer, the source message, $\bf s$, is embedded into, $\bf S$.
-Then, the IoT devices encodes $\bf S$ into
+Then, encode $\bf S$ into

 where ${\bf{X}}$\footnote{Here, we have avoided discussion of complex signal.
 If the complex signal is $\bar {\bf X}$, then ${\bar {\bf X}} = \left[ {\Re \left( {\bf{X}} \right), \Im \left( {\bf{X}} \right)} \right]. $} is the semantic features transmitted from the IoT devices to the cloud/edge platform. ${{\bf{W}}_T}$ and ${{\bf{b}}_T}$ are the trainable parameters to extract the features from source message $\bf s$, and $\sigma(\cdot)$ is the sigmoid activation function.